inbo/flandersqmd-book/README.md

 <!-- description: start -->
 This quarto extension builds on the quarto [book format](https://quarto.org/docs/books/) and provides the corporate identity of the Flemish government for reports.
+A full example is available on the [GitHub repo](https://github.io/inbo/flandersqmd-book/).
 <!-- description: end -->

 ## Installation